atuldh/QandA/README.md

 Assumption:

-Lower limit for the Age assumed has been assumed as 1 but there is no upper limit considered.
+Lower limit for the Age has been assumed as 1 but there is no upper limit considered.